 PUBLIC HEARING.
 On or before August 1, 2002, and annually each year thereafter, the School Board shall hold a public hearing at a regular or special meeting of the Board on a proposed student fee policy.
 The hearing shall include a review of the amount of money collected from students pursuant to, and the use of waivers provided in, the student fee policy for the prior school year.
 The student fee policy shall be adopted by a majority vote of the School Board and shall be published in the student handbook.
 The board shall provide a copy of the student handbook to every student at no cost to the student.
 The student fee policy shall include specific details regarding those items required by law.
-In the event that the district would like to consider offering a service or materials for a fee which is not offered at the time that this policy is adopted or if the district would like to consider charging a fee for services or materials currently provided at no charge to the students or their parents or if any other change is desired, a public hearing shall be held at a regular or special meeting of the Board on the proposed changes to the student fee policy before any changes to the policy are adopted.
+In the event that the district would like to consider offering a service or materials for a fee which is not offered at the time that this policy is adopted or if the students or their parents or if any other change is desired, a public hearing shall be held at a regular or special meeting of the Board on the proposed changes to the student fee policy before any changes to the policy are adopted.
 If changes are made to the policy after the public hearing, written notice shall be provided to the students and their parents as soon as is practicable.